Nmotley92/e-commerce-site/README.md

 ## Contributing
 If you would like to contribute to the project, please follow these steps:

-Fork the repository
+Fork the repository.

-Create a new branch for your feature: git checkout -b my-new-feature Make changes to the code and commit them: git commit -am 'Features added' Push the changes to your branch: git push origin my-new-feature Create a new pull request in GitHub
+Create a new branch for your feature: git checkout -b my-new-feature.

+Make changes to the code and commit them: git commit -am 'Features added'.

+Push the changes to your branch: git push origin my-new-feature.

+Create a new pull request in GitHub

 ## Preview